 Agriculture - whether you are picking fruits or herding cattle you are going to be exposed to a lot of UV radiation.

-Sport - if you are a professional athlete or in the sports industry, many roles will involve being outdoors for meaningful amounts of time.
+Sport - if you are a professional athlete or in the sports industry, many roles will involve being outdoors for lengthy stretches of time.

 Aviation - pilots, aviation crew and airport ground staff are known to be particularly at risk of skin cancer.